 |Most Expensive Plan||$129.95||$119.99|

 Lexington Law does not ask for long-term contracts and most jobs require six months to complete.
 However, some less complex jobs can be completed in less time.
-The company charges a monthly fee with the option to cancel anytime by getting in touch with the agents.
-According to the official site, the company removes about 24 percent of negative items from the average client’s report.
+The firm charges a monthly fee with the option to cancel anytime by getting in touch with the agents.
+According to the official site, Lexington Law removes about 24 percent of negative items from the average client’s report.

-The company doesn’t offer add-ons at the moment and your only option is to choose a plan that fits your needs.
+The service doesn’t offer add-ons at the moment and your only option is to choose a plan that fits your needs.
 One major concern, however, is the quickstart fee.

 Yes, Lexingtonlaw.com can remove late payments, questionable collections, evictions, or judgments.
-The company is legitimate with a good history.
+The business is legitimate with a good history.
 If you ask us ‘is Lexington Law legit?’ we’ll say that it is.
 It is, in fact, good and reliable.
-The company has carved a niche by offering decent services and has handled millions of cases since its inception.
+The law firm has carved a niche by offering decent services and has handled millions of cases since its inception.

 Lexington Law makes it to the list of best credit repair companies for a variety of reasons.
 It is one of the few providers to house real lawyers and paralegals who may assist with credit repair or debt consolidation.
-Plus, it doesn’t charge any upfront fees, which makes it more affordable than some competitors.
+It makes it easy to keep track of any improvements to your credit after removals by the credit bureaus.
+They provide updated FICO scores as well as TransUnion credit reports through their user portal and apps.
 However, a lack of a money-back guarantee can be an issue for some users.